Humanistic counselling

 If you are unsure who to contact at your local authority, try speaking to your Mental Health Support Team (if applicable), your trust leadership team, or your setting’s safeguarding or pastoral lead.

-If you haven’t yet reviewed the targeted support guide, this will help you to consider which types of targeted support might be appropriate for your setting.
+If you haven’t yet reviewed the targeted support guidance, this will help you to consider which types of targeted support might be appropriate for your setting.

 What does the evidence show?